WildernessLabs/Netduino.Foundation/README.md

 ### Advanced Block Usage

-Because Blocks are composible, they can be strung together to create complex integrations.
+Because Blocks are composable, they can be strung together to create complex integrations.
 When you connect two blocks up, a `Connector` class is created internally that does the plumbing for you, so you don't have to.
 By connecting these blocks, interesting work can be accomplished easily.
 For example, let's say we have a temperature sensor that outputs the temperate in Celsius, but we actually want to get the temperature in Fahrenheit.
 Additionally, we want to add debug scope along the way to see that things are working properly, we would wire things up as follows:

 ![Block Architecture](Support_Files/Images/Block_Flow.png)

 By using this architecture, it also helps us to think of our apps using the same conceptual framework as the underlying circuits themselves.

+# Creating Peripheral Libraries

+[inherit from block or scope]

+[put them in namespace of Netduino.Foundation.x]

+ * **Buttons**
+ *

+[publish them as nugets]

 # Documentation and Guides